 Operational risk is the risk of losses due to inappropriate or unsuccessful processes, human error, faulty systems or external events, including legal risks.
-Operational risk and losses often result from fraud or other external or internal crime, errors by employees, failure to document transactions properly or to obtain proper internal authorisation, failure to comply with regulatory requirements and conduct of business rules, equipment failures, natural disasters or the failure of internal or external systems, for example, those of SBAB's and the Issuer's suppliers, or other counterparties.
-SBAB's and the Issuer's business is also dependent on the ability to process a very large number of transactions within the ordinary course of operations.
-Any failure in conducting such transactions efficiently and accurately due to operational risks being materialised may thus adversely affect SBAB and/or the Issuer's operations.
+Operational risk and losses often result from fraud or other external or internal crime, errors by employees, failure to document transactions properly or to obtain proper internal authorisation, failure to comply with regulatory requirements and conduct of business rules, equipment failures, natural disasters or the failure of internal or external systems, for example, those of SBAB's and SCBC's suppliers, or other counterparties.
+SBAB's and SCBC's business is also dependent on the ability to process a very large number of transactions within the ordinary course of operations.
+Any failure in conducting such transactions efficiently and accurately due to operational risks being materialised may thus adversely affect SBAB and/or SCBC's operations.

 Furthermore, significant operational risks include cyber-related risks.
 The cyber-threat to the Swedish financial sector is extensive and persistent.
-Any breach in security of SBAB's and the Issuer's IT systems risks to crash important systems and disrupt SBAB's and/or the Issuer's business.
-There is also a risk of blackmail attempts and the disclosure of sensitive or confidential information, which would create significant financial and legal exposure, and damage the Issuer's reputation and brand.
-Since SBAB's and the Issuer's business in all important respects is digitalised (for example, mortgage applications are filed online, and loans are being granted via SBAB's website), these risks are more prominent to SBAB and the Issuer compared to competitors and other lenders whose operations are less digitalised.
+Any breach in security of SBAB's and SCBC's IT systems risks to crash important systems and disrupt SBAB's and/or SCBC's business.
+There is also a risk of blackmail attempts and the disclosure of sensitive or confidential information, which would create significant financial and legal exposure, and damage SCBC's reputation and brand.
+Since SBAB's and SCBC's business in all important respects is digitalised (for example, mortgage applications are filed online, and loans are being granted via SBAB's website), these risks are more prominent to SBAB and SCBC compared to competitors and other lenders whose operations are less digitalised.